 Beginner's Guide to Mixology (2021)

-There is nothing more refreshing than a delicious alcoholic beverage after a long day or relaxing on the weekends with friends.
-It's even better if it's your own creation and its just like the pro's make!
+There is nothing more refreshing than a delicious alcoholic beverage after a long day at work or while spending time with friends on a weekend afternoon.
+The fact that it is your own creation and looks exactly like what the pros make is even better!

-Well if you want to make a drink that's more than just a mixture of rum and sprite, this is the post to guide you on your journey to the art of mixology.
+If you want to learn how to make a drink that is more than just a combination of vodka and coke, this is the post to read to get you started on your path to mastering the art of mixology.

-The term mixology can sound intimidating especially when you don't even know the basic equipment needed to make the perfect drink.
+The term "mixology" can be intimidating, especially if you are unfamiliar with even the most basic of the equipment required to create the perfect drink.

-If you want to perfect the art of mixology, here's a list of must get equipment:
+If you want to master the art of mixology, here is a list of essential equipment you will need:

-While this might be pretty basic, a quality knife is important for a mixologist.
-You need knives to slice up fruits, zests, etc. So you can garnish your drinks.
+While this may seem basic, a good knife is crucial for a mixologist.
+Knives are required for slicing fruits, zests, and other edibles.
+As a result, you can garnish your beverages.

 Whipped cream dispenser